 Like an Italian lasagna, this Greek lasagna is made in layers.
 It starts with a base of noodles, followed by a layer of lentil sauce, topped with vegan bechamel sauce, and sprinkled with a layer of vegan parmesan cheese.

 Many people say that pastitsio needs to be made with a cylinder noodle like rigatoni.
-I don’t know what kind of crack they are smoking, but my Yia Yia always made pastitsio with elbow noodles and it was dope, so I use elbow noodles!
+But my Yia Yia always made pastitsio with elbow noodles and it was dope, so I use elbow noodles!

 Traditional pastitsio has a layer of meat sauce, which we are veganizing using lentils.
 No meat here!
 Lentils are super hearty, healthy, and give this lasagna a great texture.

 Vegan Bechamel Sauce